 I’m not saying this to deter you because it certainly is worth it, but please, go into it with your eyes wide open and be prepared for a longlasting war—some battles lost and some won; the fight neverending.
 And unlike the people and organizations I was surrounded by, I want to help and give you hope.

 On those long walks to the coffee shop, I listened to Eckhart Tolle’s The Power of Now many, many times.
 This was before iPhones and at the beginning of MP3 players where an Audible membership came with a small, inexpensive player that fit in the palm of your hand and could hold one audio book.
 Tolle’s voice and those little bells are deceptively soothing.
-While some of you would just as likely as laugh him and the entire self-help industry off as the western appropriation and commodification of an east Asian religion into capitalist propaganda, I do not.
+While some of you would just as likely as laugh him and the entire self-help industry off as the western appropriation and commodification of an east Asian religion into capitalist exploitation and propaganda, I do not.
 A lot of us are not afforded that idealistic privilege and take what we can get at the time and adapt accordingly.
 When you’re drowning, you make do with whatever drifts by to keep yourself afloat.

 These are the books that helped me.
 There are probably more boxed away in my thirty boxes of books I have hidden in my closet.
 If I go through and find more, I’ll certainly update.
 Any Thich Nhat Hanh book and his most popular The Miracle of Mindfulness.
 Wherever You Go, There You Are by Jon Kabat-Zinn is a good read.
 Eckhart Tolle, especially his audio books.
 The genre has exploded in the last twenty years and there is an entire category I have not revisited till now.
 With CBT and psychology, I started with Epictetus and stoicism and worked my way through philosophy towards the modern day likes of Ellis, Beck, Skinner, James and Adler.
 I probably need to revisit and update my knowledge on the latest books and education.
 I have always had a lifelong pursuit of philosophy and my self-education gradually gravitates towards such, balancing the scientific with the philosophical and pragmatic—not so much mystical as practical and logical with the hint of a coexist spirituality.